 - Possible duplication with other R/R&D;

 - Potential integration with other Air Force or DoD Programs;

 - Phase III potential;

 - Funding limitations;

-- Innovativeness;
+- Innovativeness:

 - USAF SBIR program balance;

-- Applicant small business size/status pursuant to 13 C.F.R.
-121.701-705; demonstrations of eligibility through registrations pursuant to FAR Subpart 4.11 and 4.18; and applicant responsibility pursuant to FAR Part 9;
+- Applicant small business size/status pursuant to 13 CFR 121.701-705; demonstrations of eligibility through registrations pursuant to FAR Subpart 4.11 and 4.18; and applicant responsibility pursuant to FAR Part 9;

 - National security concerns.

-The effort's cost to the Government may be considered to determine the successful offeror when more than one proposal is determined essentially equal in merit.
+The effort's cost to the Government may be considered to determine the successful offeror when more than one proposal is found to be essentially equal in merit.

-7.0 COMMERCIALIZATION READINESS PROGRAM (CRP)
+11.0 COMMERCIALIZATION READINESS PROGRAM (CRP)